gravitational/careers/systems-engineer-teleport.md

 * Adding additional SSO providers support to Teleport enterprise code-base and improving existing integrations.
 * Improving Kubernetes proxy support in Teleport, adding new protocols
 * Improving Teleport's scalability on 10k+ nodes
-* Adding quick configuration improvements and writing deployment examples
+* Adding quick configuration improvements and writing deployment examples.
+* Troubleshooting networking and code issues affecting teleport reliability and performance.

 You should be comfortable changing the area of focus and working with customers, as this is a nature of a startup engineering.